Skip to main content

 Step 1: Apply cornstarch baby powder to your rabbit's fur.

-Step 2: If the smell hasn’t gone away by applying baby cornstarch powder (scented or not), use some pet towelettes to refresh areas.
+Step 2: If the smell doesn't go away, use some pet towelettes to refresh areas.
 Pet-safe towelettes prevent sensitivity to potentially harmful ingredients.

 How do I groom my pet rabbit?